May 3, 2025 at 7:30 pm

 Mary Kovalcheck

-Mary Kovalcheck grew up in Grayslake, IL and started training at Dance Connection, her local dance studio.
-She also took classes at the Lou Conte Dance Studio during high school.
+Mary Kovalcheck grew up in Grayslake, IL and started training at the age of 13.
 She recently graduated from Grand Valley State University in Michigan, where she received her Bachelor of Arts degree in Dance and a Business minor.
 During her time in the dance program, she had the opportunity to work with several artists such as Queala Clancy, Yoshito Sakuraba, Wallie Wolfgruber, Deborah Lohse, and Renaldo Maurice.
-Mary has performed at the American College Dance Association (ACDA) regional conferences in 2022 and 2023.
 Her senior capstone solo “Forward” was selected to be in the Spring Dance Concert.
 Mary is also a recipient of the Upper Division Dance Scholarship and the Alexander Calder Honors Scholarship.
-Mary is excited to be a part of the South Chicago Dance Theatre for their 2024/2025 season.
+While attending the American Dance Festival on scholarship in 2023, she had the opportunity to work with Brian Brooks and premiered in his piece “Wave Theory.”
+The following year, she was a guest artist at Nova Linea Contemporary Dance and premiered in Jared Baker’s work “The Grind.”
+Mary also had the opportunity to be a part of New Dances 2024 hosted by Thodos Dance Chicago and DanceWorks Chicago.
+This is now her second season with South Chicago Dance Theatre and is excited to perform at the Auditorium Theatre again!

 Maddie LaNasky